 And for what?
-She’s a fool in the name of love?
+Is she a fool in the name of love?
 Love isn’t even worth it!

 Miranda dumped me the day after graduation… okay, it was a mutual split because according to her we both “wanted to see other people”, but I honestly thought I’d be with her until I croaked.
 I even considered one day of saying the big, “I DO” to her at the altar.
-Maybe not at an altar because I don’t think I could resist the urge of pissing on it, but in front of a certified person to marry us.
-And not that I believe in marriage, because I don’t really; I would just want her to know I’m not going anywhere.
+Maybe not at an altar, because I don’t think I could resist the urge of pissing on it.
+But I wanted to marry her in front of a certified person to marry people.
+And not that I believe in marriage, because I don’t really; I just wanted Miranda to know I’m not going anywhere.
 That with a vow of “I do… and death do us part…” I mean it and I’d spend every day forward making her the happiest woman alive, or at least as happy I could make her as often as I could.
 But all of that went to crap when she dumped me… when I dumped her… when we dumped each other.

 Impatiently, he barks, “SO?!
 R u witht me brother?” as he smacks me in the back.